 The poll to vote for reviewed work number 400 is open a view more days.
 Don't forget to put in you vote!

 Lee's writing is something you won't come across often.
-Her prose is very poetic and thematically a lot of Asian influences are included.
-Lee has a bachelor in Mathematics and she has used this as an influence on her stories as well.
+His prose is very poetic and thematically a lot of Asian influences are included.
+Lee has a bachelor in Mathematics and he has used this as an influence on his stories as well.
 It makes for an interesting mixture of mathematical concepts and magical plot elements.
 The stories range form fantasy to science fiction, but in each of them you get the feeling that there is a real scientific concept at the base of the plot.
 Lee can make a magical system seem rational like no one else I've read.

 The collection opens with one of the strongest stories.
 Ghostweight is a space opera in which the main character carries with her the souls of the dead.
 It is a very dark tale of revenge with an absolutely devastating climax.
 Not a very upbeat way to open the collection but it is one of the stories that had the greatest impact on me.
 Lee mentions in the story notes that it is set in the same universe as The Shadow Postulates, only in a far future.
 I don't think I would have seen that without her mentioning it.